Blair Athol, South Australia: Reserves

 Blair Athol has several reserves: Blair Athol Recreational Reserve, Barton Street Reserve, Dingley Dell Reserve, Anson Street Reserve and Dover Street Reserve.
 The Blair Athol Recreational Reserve is a large reserve covering a total area of approximately 4.68 ha.
 It features a football oval, a cricket ground with batting cages, two netball/basketball courts, and tennis courts which are exclusively used by members of the Kilburn tennis club.
 The reserve also has two playgrounds, a gazebo, the Kilburn Football & Cricket Club, and a large parking lot.
 Barton Street Reserve features a large grass field and a playground with several benches.
 This reserve covers a total area of approximately 1.84 ha.

 Government

 Blair Athol is run by the City of Port Adelaide Enfield.
 The council was set up in 1996 and one of its main offices is located in Enfield.
 The South Australian Education Department helped set up the school system in Blair Athol and Kilburn.

-Blair Athol has three main schools.
-Gepps Cross Primary School and St. Paul Lutheran Primary School cater for levels 1–7.
-Gepps Cross Senior School is the only secondary school in Blair Athol and is partners with Enfield High School.
+Blair Athol has two schools.
+Blair Athol North School and St. Paul Lutheran Primary School cater for levels 1–6.

-Shopping

-Blair Athol has one of the few family-owned hardware stores left, Randall's Hardware, next to another family-owned business Pets Everywhere.
-There was formerly a Coles Supermarkets located on the corner of Florence Avenue and Prospect Road.
-This supermarket ceased operation in July 2016, with the site to be redeveloped.
-It was reopened in 2017 as an IGA featuring products from Afghanistan, Iran and Pakistan.
-Kilburn Post Office is located across the road from it.